pypi/warehouse/README.rst

     $ fig run web <command>

-In particular, you can create a new database and run the migrations by running:
+In particular, you can create a new database, run migrations, and load some example data by running:

 .. code-block:: console

     $ fig run web psql -h db -d postgres -U postgres -c "CREATE DATABASE warehouse ENCODING 'UTF8'"
     $ fig run web warehouse -c dev/config.yml db upgrade head
+    $ xz -d -k dev/example.sql.xz
+    $ fig run web psql -h db -d warehouse -U postgres -f dev/example.sql
+    $ rm dev/example.sql

 The repository is exposed inside of the web container at ``/app/`` and Warehouse will automatically reload when it detects any changes made to the code.
 However editing the ``Dockerfile`` or adding new dependencies will require building a new container which can be done by running ``fig build`` before running ``fig up`` again.

+The example data located in ``dev/example.sql.xz`` is taken from `Test PyPI <https://testpypi.python.org/>`_ and has been sanitized to remove anything private.
+The password for every account has been set to the string ``password``.

 Interactive Shell